queryluke/masseffect-5e/static/data/rules/01-04-using-these-rules.md

 The __Rules__ dropdown on the left contains the necessary information you need for creating characters, going on missions, leveling up, casting spells, and acquiring all the different types of equipment and vehicles available to you.
 Sections that contain significant changes are:
-- <nuxt-link to="/phb/rules/equipment">Equipment</nuxt-link>, which includes brand new rules for armor, weapons, and mods
+- <nuxt-link to="/phb/rules/equipment">Equipment</nuxt-link>, which includes brand-new rules for armor, weapons, and mods
 - <nuxt-link to="/phb/rules/combat">Combat</nuxt-link>, which includes information on kinetic barriers (shields)
 - <nuxt-link to="/phb/rules/vehicles">Vehicles</nuxt-link>, which contains a "bolt-on" set of rules for traveling through the galaxy